AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 ---
-title: Add or create an Adaptive Form (Core Components) in AEM Sites page
-seo-title: How to add or create an Adaptive Form (Core Components) to an AEM Sites page?
+title: How to add or create an Adaptive Form Core Components in AEM Sites page?
-description: You can use Adaptive Form (Core Components) in an AEM Sites page to fill and submit a form without leaving the AEM Sites pages.
+description: Use Adaptive Form Core Components in an AEM Sites page to fill and submit a form without leaving the AEM Sites pages.
 feature: Adaptive Forms
 hide: yes
 hidefromtoc: yes